 Natasha Singh is no stranger to trauma.
 The henna artist and cannabis advocate, who has been rising to fame on Instagram with her incredibly ornate designs and vulnerable confessions in her captions, has witnessed a darkness that she cannot seem to shake.

 Singh’s story is unfortunately not unique; but many people are now finding relief from a myriad of mental health conditions through the use of cannabis.
 What is remarkable about Singh are her efforts to not only remove mental health stigmas but also to break down cultural stigmas regarding the use of medical marijuana.
-Singh is from Fiji and of Indian descent, and says she has become one of the first cannabis advocates within her community.
+Singh is from Los Angeles California a daughter of immigrant parents from Fiji.
+She is of Indian descent & speaks Hindi fluently and says she has become one of the first cannabis advocates within her community.

-The Los Angeles-born mother of an 18-month-old daughter recently went public with her medical cannabis use in an effort to show that there are patients of all ages, races and cultures benefiting from the plant.
+The Los Angeles-born mother of an 4 year old daughter went public with her medical cannabis use in an effort to show that there are patients of all ages, races and cultures benefiting from the plant.
 However, if you would have asked Singh if she thought she would be an acclaimed henna artist and cannabis activist someday, she more than likely would have laughed.

 In 2009, Singh tried cannabis recreationally for the first time.
 She immediately noticed it had a profound effect on her creative side.
 Simple doodles on notebook pages soon turned into elaborate drawings on her friends’ hands and feet.